dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/tableau.md

 The Tableau integration allows you to use worksheets to query the Semantic Layer directly and produce your dashboards with trusted data.

 This integration provides a live connection to the dbt Semantic Layer through Tableau Desktop.
-(Tableau Cloud or Tableau Server is not supported for this integration).

 ## Prerequisites